Laser Skin Treatments & Hair Removal in Miami, FL

 Modern technology has opened the door to wonderfully innovative skincare procedures and medical treatments that are specifically designed for reducing the effects of aging and revitalize the skin, resulting in a younger, more radiant, healthier-looking you.

-Lasers have been used for many years for a variety of medical and cosmetic procedures, including treatment of facial and leg veins, age spots and smoothing fine lines on the face.
+Laser facial and body treatments have been used for many years for a variety of medical and cosmetic procedures, including treatment of facial and leg veins, age spots and smoothing fine lines on the face.

-Aurora Laser Face Lift
+Aurora Laser Treatment for Face Lift

 This treatment is used to remove all the unwanted hair from your body, safely and permanently.